devmithun7/Legacy-Task/README.md

   - Standardizing text and numeric fields
   - Visualizing trends and distributions
 - **Tools Used**: `pandas`, `numpy`, `matplotlib`, `seaborn`, `ydata_profiling`
-- **Files**: The corresponding notebooks for these steps are available in the repository.
+- **Files**: The corresponding notebooks for these steps are available in the Airflow and Machine Learning Model folders.

 ### 3. **Machine Learning Models**
 - Folder: `machine_learning_models`